Natural Forces: Three Sculptors Respond (June 2 – October 21, 2018)

 The Trustees of the Saint-Gaudens Memorial are pleased to present the work of three artists, Fabienne Lasserre, Rosalyn Driscoll, and Clive Moloney.
 Natural Forces: Three Sculptors Respond includes outdoor sculptures they have created for the grounds of the Saint-Gaudens National Historic Site.
 In creating these site-specific artworks, each artist has responded to the natural environment of the park—its fields, woods, and rolling topography.
 The sculptures are intended also to change due to variations in weather and natural forces such as rain and wind.
 Over the duration of the 2018 summer season the artists anticipate organic transformations in the appearance of their objects.

 A conversation with the artists and the opening reception will take place on Saturday, June 2, at 4:30 p.m.
 This reception is open to the public.
+For a video of the conversation with the artists, please go to the park’s Facebook page.

 The 2017 Saint-Gaudens Memorial Fellow, Fabienne Lasserre, uses geometric shapes in her large abstract sculptures.
 Lasserre’s works bring together the tactile and visual, the sculptural and pictorial, and the animate and inanimate.
 They ask the viewer to examine both positive and negative space and to explore different ways of looking (looking over, moving around, and peering under).
 Lasserre is a native of Montreal, where she received her BFA from Concordia University in 1996.
 She received her MFA from Columbia University in 2004.
 Lasserre has exhibited widely in both group and solo exhibitions across the U.S. and Canada, and has been the recipient of many fellowships and grants, along with teaching appointments.
 Currently she lives in Brooklyn and is on the faculty of the Maryland Institute College of Art in Baltimore.